 Garlic is one of the most versatile herbs and one nearly every pantry has.
-It is not only a necessity in enriching flavors of many dishes, but also provides multiple health benefits making it extremely popular around the world.
+It is not only a necessity in enriching the flavors of many dishes but also provides multiple health benefits making it extremely popular around the world.
 This combo of nutrition and flavor makes it a great choice for gardeners, and growing it indoors gives you a longer, constant supply of this herb.
 With that in mind, let’s jump right in and learn how to grow garlic indoors.

 Garlic plant warnings

 On a positive note, garlic is fairly frost tolerant and can survive a light frost.
 This makes them an excellent first choice for the spring if you’re planning to grow outside.
 In fact, you can actually plant garlic seeds in the fall and they will survive the winter and sprout in spring.
 This is the standard way of growing garlic.
+Indoors this isn’t really relevant but is still a neat fact.

 Planting, Soil, and Container

 In either case, you want to choose a container that is at least 8-10” deep.
 Garlic roots go deep but don’t spread out much, so choose a container that is deeper than wide.
-Each clove (or seedling) should be planted about 6” apart from each other.
+Each clove should be planted about 6” apart from each other.
 If you’re using a small, windowsill pot you may only want to plant a single clove in it.
 As always, ensure your chosen container has proper drainage.

 How to Plant Garlic Cloves